 The not so smart bits

-It has a similar sized drip tray to the Bambino plus, and to be fair it’s probably rather big for a Nespresso machine, but the auto purge will take up a fair amount of drip tray space, so if you’re making milkies you’ll probably have to empty the drip tray fairly regularly.
+It has a similar sized drip tray to the Bambino plus, and to be fair it’s probably quite big for a Nespresso machine, but the auto purge will take up a fair amount of drip tray space, so if you’re making milkies you’ll probably have to empty the drip tray fairly regularly.

 Best Pod Coffee Machines

-Kev’s Smart Coffee makeking equipment FAQ
+Kev’s Smart Coffee Machine FAQ

 Some smart coffee machines for example offer remote features which would lead you to think you can use them from the comfort of your bed, for example, but they don’t have a remote turn-on feature, so you have to get out of your pit to go & turn it on, which would render the feature fairly useless.

 What I would refer to as smart, and what I’m sure you’ll be thinking of as a smart coffee machine, is one that can be operated in ways other than manually pressing buttons.
-The particular features will then depend on the kind of machine, and the specific make & model, as you’ll have noticed from the varied features of the coffee machines above.
+The particular features will then depend on the type of machine, and the specific make & model, as you’ll have noticed from the varied features of the coffee machines above.

-What makes a coffee makeking tool smart?
+What makes a coffee machine smart?

-This article first of all appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!
+This article firstly appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!